pigilwin/auditory/README.md

 ## What needs to be done?

-- If the client only has one channel then remove the panner control
+- Allow note length to be extended
+- Allow synths to be customised via the add new synth screen or the edit synth screen